lowkccc/SC1015_B133_Team2/README.md

 - Conclusion
    Throughout this project, we have learnt tremendously, the importance of thinking outside the box, and the time and processing power needed to train a model or generate the optimal model.
 We hope that such models will be able to help individuals make a more informed decision such that they will be able to buy or sell their flats at a fair price and save the hassle of searching for the best price.

+### 5. Contributions
+   There are some overlaps because our initial decision was for everyone to try out different models on their own and compare the metrics of the model at the end.

+- Low Kar Choon
+   - Basic data preparation and cleaning of numerical and categorical variables except for the encoding of categorical variables.
+   - Simple visualisations to identify the correlations between the variables and resale price.
+   - Experimented with Linear Regression and Polynomial Regression, and implemented GridSearchCV to obtain the optimal degree for Polynomial Regression.
+   - Improved the code for user input and implemented constraints for user input.
+   - GitHub, README.

+- Lim Zhi Yong
+   - Data preparation and cleaning by encoding all categorical variables into their numerical values required to train the different models.
+   - Implemented Linear Regression and Polynomial Regression.
+   - Visualisations for the Linear Regression and Polynomial Regression.
+   - Implemented the initial user input process such that the model can predict using inputs from the user.
+   - Slides and video recording.

+- Law Wei Lu
+   - Function to remove outliers based on z-scores.
+   - Implemented Random Forest Regression.
+   - Visualisations for Random Forest Regression.

+### 6. References
+- Housing & Development Board. (n.d.). *Resale Statistics.* HDB. http://www.hdb.gov.sg/residential/selling-a-flat/overview/resale-statistics

+- Data.gov.sg. (n.d.). *Resale Flat Prices.* Data.gov.sg. https://data.gov.sg/dataset/resale-flat-prices?resource_id=f1765b54-a209-4718-8d38-a39237f502b3

+- Ng, M. (2022, October 6). *HDB resale prices climb 1.2% in Sept; record 45 million-Dollar flats sold in a Month.* The Straits Times. https://www.straitstimes.com/singapore/housing/hdb-resale-prices-climb-12-in-sept-record-45-million-dollar-flats-sold-in-a-month

+- scikit-learn. (n.d.). *sklearn.model_selection.GRIDSEARCHCV.* https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV

+- scikit-learn. (n.d.). *1.1.18.
+Polynomial regression: extending linear models with basis functions* https://scikit-learn.org/stable/modules/linear_model.html#polynomial-regression-extending-linear-models-with-basis-functions

+- scikit-learn. (n.d.). *sklearn.ensemble.RandomForestRegressor.* https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html